raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 4. Maps the **public** route: `<hostname>.app.cloud.gov` (browser redirects, admin console)
 5. Sets `DEPLOY_ENV`, `KC_HOSTNAME`, and all config-cli substitution variables in the app environment
 6. Creates network policies so backend and celery apps can reach Keycloak on port 8080
-7. Runs a `keycloak-config-cli-*` CF task.
-The task calls `/opt/keycloak/normalize-login-gov-key.sh`, which decodes `LOGIN_GOV_JWT_KEY`, exports `LOGIN_GOV_JWT_KEY_PEM`, and invokes `keycloak-config-cli` against the environment-specific realm export.
+7. Starts Keycloak with `KEYCLOAK_CONFIG_IMPORT_ON_STARTUP=true`.
+The entrypoint waits for Keycloak readiness, calls `/opt/keycloak/normalize-login-gov-key.sh`, decodes `LOGIN_GOV_JWT_KEY`, exports `LOGIN_GOV_JWT_KEY_PEM`, and invokes `keycloak-config-cli` against the selected realm export before nginx starts.

 Keycloak no longer starts with native `--import-realm` in cloud.gov.
-The app starts first, then config-cli imports or updates the `tdp` realm through the Admin API.
+The container starts Keycloak first, then the entrypoint runs config-cli against the local Keycloak port through the Admin API.

 ### Per-Space Deployment Examples